laaners/yugioh_comprehensive_rulebook/README.md

 *References*:
 	<ol>
 		<li>
-			YGOrg Database of Official OCG Rulings: <a href="https://db.ygoresources.com/qa#233">"Exodia the Forbidden One", "Graceful Charity", "Magical Thorn"</a>
+			YGOrg Database of Official OCG Rulings: <a target="_blank" href="https://db.ygoresources.com/qa#233">"Exodia the Forbidden One", "Graceful Charity", "Magical Thorn"</a>
 		</li>
 	</ol>
 <p align="right">(<a href="#readme-top">back to table of contents</a>)</p>